MaxHaro/ProofViz/README.md

 4. Click the "Visualize Proof" button.

-5. An interactive graph of the proof's logical structure will appear below.
-You can drag the nodes, pan the view with your mouse, and use the controls to zoom.
+5. An interactive, logically-structured graph and a list of key concepts will appear.
+Interact with the graph: Drag nodes, pan, zoom, and click nodes to highlight dependencies.

 ---

 ## Future Improvements

-* **Key Concepts Window:** Add a new UI panel that lists and explains key theorems or definitions used in the proof.
+* **Concept Linking:** Link the key concepts displayed to the specific nodes/edges in the graph where they are applied.
 * **Logical Flaw Detection:** Enhance the AI prompt to identify and highlight potential errors or missing steps in a proof.
 * **Save & Share:** Add functionality for users to save and share their generated proof graphs.